Loading...

 Mindful Eating

-Keep track of your blood sugar levels before and after eating to better understand how your body responds and adjust your habits accordingly.
+Keep track of your blood sugar levels before and after consuming the pie to understand how your body responds and adjust your strategy accordingly.

 healthspan-mbl